ZiweiHuang96/SynthSoM/Readme.md

 | Last sample                | 7 μs      |
 | Number of samples          | 1000      |

-**Table 8**.
-Parameters of vehicle/RSF-mounted mmWave radar.
+**Table 7**.
+Parameters of intelligent agent/RSF-mounted mmWave radar.

 ### ● Communication data in Wireless InSite

-Detailed parameters of communication equipment are listed in Table 9.
+Detailed parameters of communication equipment are listed in Table 8.

 | **Parameters**                                               | **Value**                                                    |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |